process-analytics/bpmn-visualization-js/README.md

 - Display options for execution data with interactive capacities.

-## 📋 Requirements

-- `Node.js`: 12.16.x and 14.11.x (may work with other versions but without any guarantee)
-- `Supported OS`: Windows/Linux/MacOs (see the Github Build workflow for more details)

 ## ♻️ Usage
 For now, we don't put the released library on npm.
 So you need to clone the repository in local, get the last tag, and build it.